Cannabis in India: Legal status

+Cannabis remains illegal in India under the Narcotic Drugs and Psychotropic Substances Act, 1985, with certain exceptions for medical use, scientific research, and traditional preparations like bhang.
 Attempts at criminalising cannabis in British India were made, and mooted, in 1838, 1871, and 1877.

 The 1961 international treaty Single Convention on Narcotic Drugs classed cannabis with hard drugs.
 During the negotiations, the Indian delegation opposed its intolerance to the social and religious customs of India.
 As a compromise, the Indian Government promised to limit the export of Indian hemp, and the final draft of the treaty defined cannabis as:

 Bhang, which is prepared from leaves, was thus left out from the definition of "cannabis".
 This allowed India to carry on the tradition of large-scale consumption of bhang during Holi.
 The treaty also gave India 25 years to clamp down on recreational drugs.
 Towards the end of this exemption period, the Indian government passed the Narcotic Drugs and Psychotropic Substances Act in 1985.

 The NDPS maintained the same definition of "cannabis", excluding bhang from its purview:

 NDPS banned the production and sale of cannabis resin and flowers, but permitted the use of the leaves and seeds, allowing the states to regulate the latter.

-Though the NDPS Act doesn't mention anything about Smoking paraphernalia, making it completely legal to buy or sell smoking accessories like Rolling Papers, Smoking Pipes, and more.
+The NDPS Act doesn't mention anything about smoking paraphernalia, making it completely legal to buy or sell smoking accessories like rolling papers, smoking pipes, and more.

 Cultivation of cannabis for industrial purposes such as making industrial hemp or for horticultural use is legal in India.
 The National Policy on Narcotic Drugs and Psychotropic Substances recognizes cannabis as a source of biomass, fiber, and high-value oil.
 The Government of India encourages the research and cultivation of cannabis with low THC content.

 Indian government is strict with the Cannabis policy.
 According to Section 20 of the NDPS Act, holding a small quantity of weed can land you in jail for rigorous imprisonment of up to six months or a fine of Rs.
 10,000 or both.